 The Hornets finished 31-13 in 2015, including a 16-4 mark in conference play.
 Lynchburg went 31-16 in 2014, finishing second in the ODAC regular-season.
 The Hornets earned a bid to the NCAA Tournament for the second-straight year.

 The 2013 season saw Lynchburg return to the NCAA Tournament after a 32-13 record.
 Simmons earned her 400th career win in a doubleheader sweep of Mary Washington and was named the ODAC Coach of the Year.

 In 2012, Coach Simmons oversaw one of her youngest teams and finished with a 21-19 overall record, and a 12-6 mark in the ODAC, good enough to tie for third-place overall.

 In 2008 the Hornets went 39-8, the best season in school history.
-LC won the ODAC regular-season and tournament titles and advanced to the NCAA Division III Tournament for the second-straight year.
-LC won the Fayetteville Regional and advanced to the finals for the first time in program history.
-In 2007 LC won the ODAC Tournament and advanced into the NCAA Tournament for the first time in program history.
+Lynchburg won the ODAC regular-season and tournament titles and advanced to the NCAA Division III Tournament for the second-straight year.
+Lynchburg won the Fayetteville Regional and advanced to the finals for the first time in program history.
+In 2007 Lynchburg won the ODAC Tournament and advanced into the NCAA Tournament for the first time in program history.
 The Hornets won three games in regional competition and finished the year 36-13.

-During her tenure, the Gretna, VA, native has led the Hornets to an overall record of 536-271-2, including a 239-87 mark in the ODAC.
-In addition, Simmons has guided the LC women to the ODAC Tournament in each of her 18 seasons.
+During her tenure, the Gretna, Va., native has led the Hornets to an overall record of 536-271-2, including a 239-87 mark in the ODAC.
+In addition, Simmons has guided the Lynchburg women to the ODAC Tournament in each of her 18 seasons.

 Simmons graduated from Lynchburg in 1997 with her bachelor's degree in health, movement science and recreation.
-The former three-sport athlete was inducted into the LC Athletic Hall of Fame in 2008.
+The former three-sport athlete was inducted into the Lynchburg Sports Hall of Fame in 2008.